Are Children’s Pastors Really Pastors?

 “Deacons are needed in the church to provide logistical and material support so that the elders can concentrate their efforts on the Word of God and prayer.”

-Children’s pastors who primarily or only facilitate, recruit, and host events are really more deacon-in-chiefs than pastors as Titus and 1 Timothy make clear.
-Pastors preach, teach, and disciple.
+Titus and 1 Timothy clearly teach that pastors preach, teach, and disciple.
+Children’s pastors who primarily or only facilitate, recruit, and host events are truly more like deacon-in-chiefs than pastors.

 What do our churches need, children’s pastors or deacons-in-chief?